-In time this page will be fully populated with all the writing and accompanying photos of the bikes that I have owned or road tested.
+Hi.
+You have arrived at the vinceunlimited Bikes page.
+In time this page will be fully populated with all the writing about and accompanying photos of the bikes that I have owned, road tested or written about.

 It is my intention to break the mould of classic bike road test reports.
 Instead of copying other testers and attempting to fit all the technical specifications and performance figures into a readable report I plan to tell stories about my rides describing how I interacted with them, what they meant to me, how I survived the crashes and how they made me feel at the time.